Plympton

 Plympton's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Private health cover was present in approximately 51% of Plympton's total population (~14,544 people), slightly lower than the average SA2 area.
-Mental health issues and arthritis were the most common medical conditions, affecting 7.9% and 7.3% of residents respectively.
-A majority (71.1%) reported no medical ailments, similar to Greater Adelaide's 70.9%.
-Residents aged 65 and over constituted 16.2% (4,622 people), lower than Greater Adelaide's 17.6%.
-Health outcomes among seniors required more attention compared to the broader population.
+The prevalence of common health conditions is low among the general population but higher among older, at-risk cohorts compared to national averages.
+Approximately 51% of Plympton's total population (~14,546 people) has private health cover, which is slightly lower than the average SA2 area.
+Mental health issues and arthritis are the most common medical conditions in the area, affecting 7.9% and 7.3% of residents respectively.
+Around 71.1% of residents report being completely clear of medical ailments, compared to 70.9% across Greater Adelaide.
+The area has 16.2% of residents aged 65 and over (4,622 people), which is lower than the 17.6% in Greater Adelaide.
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health